unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 **Note**

-The <uns/> CLI doesn't support NTLM proxies.
+The <brand name="uns"/> CLI doesn't support NTLM proxies.
 If you use an NTLM or Kerberos protocol proxy, you might be able to connect through an authentication proxy like [Cntlm](http://cntlm.sourceforge.net/).

 ### Autocompletion for Bash and Zsh